 4,250 prizes are awarded including the Grand Prize, vehicles, vacations, and gift cards.

 There are two Early Bird Drawings.
 This is meant to encourage people to purchase tickets sooner rather than later.
-If you purchase a ticket before an Early Bird Deadline you are included in the Early Bird Drawing, the subsequent Early Bird Drawings AND included in the Grand Prize Drawing.
+When you purchase your tickets early, you have more chances to win!
+If you purchase a ticket before an Early Bird deadline you are included in the Early Bird Drawing, the subsequent Early Bird Drawings AND included in the Grand Prize Drawing.
 All tickets entered into the Early Bird Drawings, as well as Early Bird Drawing winners are included in the Grand Prize Drawing.

 No. All winners will be notified by phone or email following the drawings.
 Winners will also be posted on the prize winners page.